Addiction Treatment: Definition, Levels of Care, Therapies Used

 Balancing Clinical and Personal Factors: The most effective approach to determining the right type of addiction treatment often involves a balance between clinical diagnostic methods and personal preferences.
 For instance, healthcare providers use DSM-5 criteria to recommend inpatient rehab, but if you have work or family commitments that make this option unfeasible, outpatient therapy might be a more practical choice.
 Open communication with your healthcare provider about your personal needs and constraints is essential for tailoring a treatment plan that you’re comfortable with and that also meets clinical recommendations.

-In the realm of addiction treatment, evidence-based therapies are approaches that have been rigorously tested in controlled conditions and validated through peer-reviewed research.
+Evidence-based therapies are approaches that have been rigorously tested in controlled conditions and validated through peer-reviewed research.
 These methods are considered the gold standard for addiction treatment because they are rooted in scientific evidence, ensuring their efficacy.
-Here are some of the main evidence-based therapies:
+The main therapies used during treatment are listed below.

 Medication-Assisted Treatment (MAT):